Cruz tries to repair public image after Cancun trip

 People who traveled from Mexico should also get tested for the coronavirus three to five days after their trip, according to the Centers for Disease Control and Prevention.

 Cruz flew back to Texas from Cancún on Thursday after outrage about his tropical travels boiled over.
-Cruz’s office did not respond to a request for comment from The Washington Post.
+A spokesperson for Cruz told The Washington Post that the senator tested negative before his return flight to Texas and on Sunday before he traveled to Washington.

 On Sunday, Cruz shared a Dallas Morning News article about people facing skyrocketing electric bills, which were widely blamed on the state’s unregulated, independent power grid.